sveltejs/kit/packages/adapter-static/README.md

 ## GitHub Pages

-When building for GitHub Pages, make sure to update the [basepaths](https://kit.svelte.dev/docs#configuration) (see `paths.base` and `paths.assets`).
+When building for GitHub Pages, make sure to update [`paths.base`](https://kit.svelte.dev/docs#configuration-paths) to match your repo name, since the site will be served from https://your-username.github.io/your-repo-name rather than from the root.

 You will have to prevent GitHub's provided Jekyll from managing your site by putting an empty `.nojekyll` file in your static folder.
-If you do not want to disable Jekyll, change the kit's `appDir` configuration option to `"app_"` or anything not starting with an underscore.
+If you do not want to disable Jekyll, change the kit's `appDir` configuration option to `'app_'` or anything not starting with an underscore.
 For more information, see GitHub's [Jekyll documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#configuring-jekyll-in-your-github-pages-site).

 A config for GitHub Pages might look like the following: